baby636/arena/README.md

 ## MAZE-ARENA NFT - Into the unknown

 MAZE-ARENA NFT is an experimental multi-token contract (non-fungible and fungible tokens - ERC1155).
-It is not a final version.

 MAZE-ARENA NFT is (the first ?) collection of ERC1155 NFTs on Bitcoin Cash SmartBCH.
-Metadata and images are stored on IPFS.

 Contract address: 0x7c0C2f18aeF4B0cC84D9E397aE47867aC04AEA19